 CNBC | Oct.
 4, 2019

-"Boston Fed President Rosengren sees 1.7% GDP growth for the second"
+"Boston Fed President Rosengren sees 1.7% GDP growth the second half of 2019"

 Boston Fed President and CEO Eric Rosengren sat down with CNBC Chief Economic Correspondent Steve Liesman during the 63rd Annual Boston Fed Economic Conference.